Du9L/wordpress-plugin-xiaodu-jsdelivr/xiaodu-jsdelivr/readme.txt

 Also make sure that your frontend cache plugin (e.g. WP Super Cache) is not serving stale pages.

 == Changelog ==

+= 1.3 =
+* Add "Scan API", an optional hosted service to assist and accelerate the scanning process

 = 1.2.1 =
 * When a file cannot be matched with a remote timeout, try again soon